 Boasting a buzzing mod scene since its launch in 2020, Crusader Kings 3 is ripe for serious, and silly, alterations.
 Thousands of CK3 mods are available to download on Steam Workshop, and while many are still mid-development, they offer an easy way to spruce up your medieval statecraft with new challenges, quirky mechanics, or total conversions.

 But be warned, modding Crusader Kings 3 is a subtle addiction.
 One moment you’ll be taking your strategising to Middle Earth and waging the War of the Ring, and the next, you’ll have downloaded some dastardly cosmetic mod that turns your player character into a hideous mutant, and makes them a laughing stock of their court.
-There is no end to this game’s modding, only more directions to explore.
+There is no end to this game’s modding, only more avenues of splendid CK3 mods to explore.

 So prepare for some crazy conversions, as we examine…

 - The Bronze Age: Maryannu

 - LotR: Realms in Exile

 The best mods for Crusader Kings 3 might well be those that obscure the base game, capturing its core systems of political intrigue and dastardly scheming, but with a new and distinct thematic sheen.
 And few do it better than The Bronze Age: Maryannu.
 A total conversion mod that carts Crusader Kings 3 back a couple of millennia, and shifts focus to the Aegean sea and Near East, you’ll be dealing with the ancient Sumerians, Akkadians, Hittites, and Assyrians as you grapple for dominance of your pre-iron vestiges.